Skip to main content

 What Are Bitcoin Confirmations?

 A Bitcoin confirmation means a transaction has been added to the blockchain and verified by the Bitcoin network.
-Each new block added to the blockchain increases the number of confirmations.

 ✅ Why Confirmations Matter

-Confirmations help ensure:
+Confirmations help verify:

 • the transaction is valid